api3dao/contracts/README.md

 ### computeCommunalApi3ReaderProxyV1Address

-Computes the Api3ReaderProxyV1 address being used by Api3 Market for a given dapi name and chain ID.
+Computes the Api3ReaderProxyV1 address being used by Api3 Market for a given dAPI name and chain ID.

 ```ts
 import { computeCommunalApi3ReaderProxyV1Address } from '@api3/contracts';